Handicap Parking Violators – There Is An App For That

 “There were no handicapped spots available,” said Paul Mohr, a man fighting against the physical limitations of multiple sclerosis.

-Mohr was going to a gym in his wheelchair to keep up his strength, but there was no place to park his ramp-equipped van near the entrance.
+Mohr was going to a gym in his wheelchair to maintain his strength, but there was no place to park his ramp-equipped van near the entrance.

 “I need one where the right side will be accessible to deploy the ramp,” Mohr said.